 For example, 60-65 year-old boomers may not realize they’ll have 20-30 years in retirement.
 They’re not sure if they should keep working or just relax.
 They’re likely concerned about caregiving, for themselves, their parents, their kids, or even grandkids.
-They want a financial advisor that understands them and knows all about these unique challenges.
+They want a financial professional that understands them and knows all about these unique challenges.
 If you’ve got several pre-retirement boomers in your top-25, maybe you’ve proven your competence to meet their needs.

 Review your top-25 client worksheet and the patterns you found when you evaluated lifestyles, acquisition methods, and demographics.
 Then write a short description from each section.
 Combine those descriptions to form your ideal product profile.
 It’s basically a description of the types of clients you serve best.
 Some sample prospect profiles could be “60-year-old business owner, widowed, met at a networking group,” or “54-year-old IT project manager, divorced, attended a client seminar.”

 Third, what to do with your prospect profile